How Equipment Sellers Can Help Small Businesses Recover from COVID-19

 Dax Dasilva, CEO of digital commerce platform Lightspeed, believes that “independent retailers will drive the revitalization of cities and communities in 2021” and that those merchants who prioritized and nourished their digital channels will likely recover faster.
 This is because of what the pandemic has done to influence consumer behavior during quarantine and after.

 According to surveys conducted by Cotton Incorporated, consumers feel more comfortable shopping online than in person these days, with 69% of respondents saying that COVID-19 has forever changed the way they expect to shop in the future.
-The importance of creating a seamless e-commerce experience is paramount, and payment platforms such as Affirm for B2C and Clicklease for B2B fill a present and critical need for alternative financing options and payment flexibility.
+The importance of creating a seamless e-commerce experience is paramount, and payment platforms, such as Affirm for B2C and Clicklease for B2B, fill a present and critical need for alternative financing or leasing options and payment flexibility.

 How Payment Flexibility Helps SMBs Fine-Tune Their Investment Strategies